wallabag/ios-app/README.md

 You will find mistakes, many mistakes, do not blame me, learn me with a PR.

 You contribute to an excellent opensource project, and you will make me evolve in the Swift language

-## Features
-- Connect to your self-hosted wallabag instance or connect to your [wallabag.it](https://wallabag.it) or [Framabag](https://framabag.org) account.
-- Supports wallabag 2.0 and higher.
-- Completely ad-free.
-- Switch between numerous themes.

 ## Screenshots